 In the long run, the block grants to the states for forest fire protection should be phased out.
 They might decline in a straight line over 20 years or so (less if O'Toole's prediction is correct).
 After that, the states would be on their own.
-Firefighting - including forest fires as well as urban structures - is logically a state and local function in the American federalism scheme.
-The existing federal firefighting apparatus should in the long run either be turned over to the states or privatized.
+Firefighting - including forest fires as well as urban structures - is logically a state and local function in the American federalism scheme.75 The existing federal firefighting apparatus should in the long run either be turned over to the states or privatized.
 As a private organization, it could compete in the market with other private entities to provide firefighting services.
 Rather than one large private corporation, the former federal firefighting apparatus might find that it is more efficient to break up into various units, perhaps dividing along geographic or functional lines.
-It would be like a private corporation deciding to spin off various of its operating divisions.
-The insurance function that the federal government performs at
+It would be like a private corporation that the federal government performs at